 The second I stopped piling on the products and stopped wearing makeup to teach is the second I really truly found my voice and stepped up my game in the fitness world.
 Coincidence?
 Maybe.
 But I’d like to think it had something to do with the fact that I wasn’t covering anything up anymore, literally and figuratively.

-I often think about the rise of body positivity in the fitness industry.
+I often think about the rise of “body confidence” in the fitness industry.
 Yes, it’s FAR from perfect, but it’s gotten so much better than when I started teaching over a decade ago.
-Body positivity is the norm not the exception, and the idea of working out for happiness, energy, and mental health is becoming way more mainstream.
+It’s now closer to the norm not the exception, and the idea of working out for happiness, energy, and mental health is becoming way more mainstream.